rogueserenity/stenciler/CONTRIBUTING.md

 ## Commiting

-All commit messages should meet the requirements of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+All commit messages must meet the requirements of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 A [VS Code plugin](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) is included in the Dev Container to make it easier to complete this action.